Palisade (pathology)

 In histopathology, a palisade is a single layer of relatively long cells, arranged loosely perpendicular to a surface and parallel to each other.
 A rosette is a palisade in a halo or spoke-and-wheel arrangement, surrounding a central core or hub.
 A pseudorosette is a perivascular radial arrangement of neoplastic cells around a small blood vessel.
+Rosettes are characteristic of tumors.